FORLORN -- Ramon Gandia 1/19/2013

 the land was incredibly rich.
 All his customers noticed that Sam had gotten the gold fever.

-So, it was not unexpected that three young fellows, honest by all accounts, approached Sam for
+So, not unexpectedly, three young fellows, honest by all accounts, approached Sam for a

-a grubstake.
-Or perhaps, even Sam initiated the contact.
+grubstake.
+Perhaps, even Sam initiated the contact.
 Regardless, the three lads were soon

 laden with their outfit and exploring the hills and creeks, and indeed they made a good discovery

-and soon were producing gold.
-Sam's share was getting him even richer, and all he had to do was
+and soon were bringing in the gold.
+Sam's share was getting him even richer, and all he had

 This was the Nome, Alaska gold rush, and it was a beaut!